hectane/hectane/README.md

 - `cc` - list of carbon copy recipients
 - `bcc` - list of blind carbon copy recipients
 - `subject` - email subject
+- `headers` - a map of additional headers to include
 - `text` - body of the email as plain text
 - `html` - body of the email as HTML
 - `attachments` - a list of attachments: